SAML-Toolkits/wordpress-saml/onelogin-saml-sso/readme.txt

  * Override user registration or reset password links to link 3rd party (like IdP) urls.
  * Fix bug when role attribute carry a space as attribute

+= 2.1.1 =
+ * Fix bug introduced in the reimplementation

 `<?php code(); // goes in backticks ?>`